seyawudba/hustlr-ecommerce/README.md

 - The project uses Python, Django, and Docker for a robust, containerized backend API easy to run on any platform.
 - To run locally, simply use `docker compose up` after cloning the repository and changing directory into the project folder.
 - Full API documentation and sample requests are provided in the included Postman collection.

+## ✏️ Brief Note

+This project is built using Python, Django, and Django REST Framework, containerized with Docker for easy setup and deployment.
+To run the project locally, simply use `docker compose up` after cloning the repository.